ExpresslyCompetitions/ExpresslyCompetitions.github.io/_local_test_campaigns/events/metrofone-jgit.markdown

 is_promoted: true
 has_entry_page: true
 title: "Basic Editor"
-competition-description: "Welcome to Metrofone the home of some of the best value\
+competition-description: "Welcome to Basic the home of some of the best value smartphone\
-  \ smartphone deals on the Internet"
+  \ deals on the Internet"
 hero-header: "Win an iPhone 7 with Metrofone"
 hero-subheader: "Sub-title"
 terms-confirmation: "I agree to the competition <a href=\"../etc/nme_metrofone_terms.pdf\"\